Yash Chopra will be celebrating 50 years as a film maker

 “Films have been my only passion in life.
 I have always been proud of making films and will continue taking pride in all my films.”

 The second trailer to the film created a huge hype with the fans who are waiting anxiously for the release.
-On the 20th September the trailer was released on the Yash Raj Films YouTube page before an original stated date of Yash Raj Chopra’s birthday on 27th September.
-More of the chemistry between all of the actors is depicted in the trailer, and shows the scenes shot in Kashmir, which is always a gorgeous landscape used in Bollywood films.
+On the 20th September, the trailer was released on the Yash Raj Films YouTube page before an originally stated date of Yash Raj Chopra’s birthday on 27th September.
+More of the chemistry between all of the actors is depicted in the trailer and shows the scenes shot in Kashmir, which is always a gorgeous landscape used in Bollywood films.